Depending on ingredients and skin type, facial toner can serve several benefits when it comes to skincare. Toner can:

 Tea tree oil:

-This is an ingredient those with acne-prone skin will want to look out for.
+This is an ingredient those with acne prone skin or oily skin will want to look out for.
 Tea tree is effective in tackling oily skin and bacteria build up that is experienced by acne sufferers.

 If you are spending money on skincare, hopefully, you avoid the sun at all costs.
 But like Aloe Vera gel is used to treat sunburn, the soothing properties of Aloe Vera is what makes it a popular skincare ingredient.
 Those who experience redness or inflammation will find this a beneficial ingredient for face toner to alleviate redness and discomfort.